Controlling openMSX from External Applications

 <reply result="ok">SDL</reply>

-The order is guaranteed, i.e. the replies will follow in the same order as in which you gave the commands to openMSX.
-In this reply example, you see that the command succeeded (result=ok) and it also gives you the actual result text that would also be printed on the console.
+The order is maintained, i.e. the replies will be in the same order as the commands you gave to openMSX.
+In this reply example, you see that the command succeeded (result=ok) and it also gives you the actual result text that would be printed on the console.
 In this case, the value of the renderer setting.
 When a command fails, you get something like this:

 <command>biep</command>